-- 1. An SFC-enabled domain wide view of all available service function resources as well as the network locators through which they are reachable. - 2.
-Uses SFC policy to construct service function chains, and associated service function paths.
+1. An SFC-enabled domain wide view of all available service function resources as well as the network locators through which they are reachable.

-- 3. Selection of specific SFs for a requested SFC, either statically (using specific SFs) or dynamically (using service explicit SFs at the time of delivering traffic to them). - 4.
+- 2. Uses SFC policy to construct service function chains, and associated service function paths. - 3.
+Selection of specific SFs for a requested SFC, either statically (using specific SFs) or dynamically (using service explicit SFs at the time of delivering traffic to them). - 4.
 Provides requisite SFC data plane information to the SFC architecture components, most notably the SFF. - 5.
-Allocation of metadata associated with a given SFP and propagation of the metadata to relevant SFs and/or SFC encapsulation-proxies or their respective policy planes.
+Provide the metadata and usage information classifiers need so that they in turn can provide this metadata for appropriate packets in the data plane. - 6.
+When needed, provide information including policy information to other SFC elements to be able to properly interpret metadata.